 - governmental and international maritime organisations and non-governmental organisations (NGOs) such as the Royal National Lifeboat Institution (RNLI).

-Look at Royal Institution of Naval Architect (RINA) Jobs for recent vacancies.
+Look at RINA Jobs for recent vacancies.
 RINA publications, including The Naval Architect, also list vacancies.

 Vacancies are often advertised through recruitment agencies, particularly those specialising in maritime industries, such as: